Skip to content

 It’s a skill issue.

-Confidence is a skill for writers.
-So is narrative suspense.
+Confidence is a writing skill you can develop and train.
+So is masterful use of narrative suspense.
 Character development?
 Focus?
 Follow-through?
 Semi-colons?
 Voice?
 Impact?
 Revision?
 Getting yourself to the desk in the first place?
 Choosing which project to pursue?
 Leveraging the neuroscience of memory to make something unforgettable?
 Exposition?
 Originality?
 Courage?
 Pacing?
 Finishing stuff in the face of perfectionism?
-Knowing how to take feedback (and which kinds to ignore)?
+Knowing when to listen to or ignore audience feedback?
 Creating dynamic minor characters?
-Deciding when to cut a paragraph short?
+Deciding when to end a run-on list in a paragraph that could keep going almost forever?
 Skills.

 Look.
 I’m a writer who coaches, not a coach who writes.
 I first got paid for writing at age 16 and haven’t really stopped.
 My work has been commissioned by the Kennedy Center, published in McSweeney’s, recorded on a GRAMMY-nominated album, and earned over a million pageviews in a calendar year.
 (Plus, there’s my books and video game stories.)